-LETTER OF ELIGIBILITY
+LETTER OF ELIGIBILITY (PK-12)

-For the letter of eligibility, students need to have a minimum of six years of professional service in a basic school, three of which have been in a supervisory or administrative position.
+For the letter of eligibility, students need to have a minimum of six years of satisfactory school experience, of which at least three must be in a supervisory or administrative capacity.
 This certification for the letter of eligibility would be added to an existing state certificate.
+Validation of experience needs to be provided.
 Program requires a minimum of 360 hours of field experiences, including a 180 hour internship.
 Students must be accepted through the doctoral admission process.